camiloribeiro/cdeasy/README.md

 You will also see the following example of the new blueocean pipeline:

 ![Native Jenkins 2 Pipeline with Blueocean example](pipeline2.png)

+To do that, run the seed job, then go to "Try Blue Ocean UI" in the top of the page and run the job "example_pipeline_jenkins2"

 Setting up the environment
 ===========================